 The Complainant has also demonstrated that the Domain Names are identical or confusingly similar to its PAUL SMITH trademark.
-"Where a domain name incorporates the entirety of a trademark, [...] the domain name will normally be considered confusingly similar to that mark for purposes of UDRP standing".
-"Where the relevant trademark is recognizable within the disputed domain name, the addition of other terms (whether descriptive, geographical, pejorative, meaningless, or otherwise) would not prevent a finding of confusing similarity under the first element."
-The addition of the gTLD ".com" is disregarded under the confusing similarity test.
+"Where a domain name incorporates the entirety of a trademark, [...] the domain name will normally be considered confusingly similar to that mark for purposes of UDRP standing"1.
+"Where the relevant trademark is recognizable within the disputed domain name, the addition of other terms (whether descriptive, geographical, pejorative, meaningless, or otherwise) would not prevent a finding of confusing similarity under the first element."2 The addition of the gTLD ".com" is disregarded under the confusing similarity test.3

-Here, the Domain Name <uspaulsmithshop.com> consists of the acronym "us", the PAUL SMITH trademark, the word "shop" and gTLD ".com".
-The Domain Name <paulsmithonsalestore.com> consists of the PAUL SMITH trademark, the words "sale" and
+Here, the Domain Name <paulsmithukcheaps.com> consists of the PAUL SMITH trademark, the acronym "uk", the words "cheaps" and the gTLD ".com".
+The Domain Name <panpaulsmithjpshop.com>consists of the prefix "pan", the PAUL SMITH trademark, the acronym "jp", the word "shop" and the gTLD ".com" The Domain Names incorporate the Complainant's trademark in its entirety.
+Neither the addition of the descriptive terms "cheaps" or